 The USB microphone and extension cable will come in handy later when we install the Google Assistant.
 Optional, of course, but well worth the additional hassle.

-1. Setup your Rasberry Pi with the Raspbian OS.
+1. Setup your Raspberry Pi with the Raspbian OS.

 Note: Make sure you install the full version of Raspbian and not Raspbian Lite.